 MOD IAP/7A19/9

 19.108A § 41 The maritime identification digits M1I2D3 are an integral part of the maritime mobile service identity and denote, in principle, the administration responsible for the station so identified.
 In some cases, M1I2D3 may denote a geographical area under the responsibility of a specific administration.
-Furthermore, as indicated in Recommendation ITU-R M.585, some maritime identification digits are reserved for maritime devices and do not correspond either to an administration or to a geographical area.
-(WRC-12)
+Furthermore, as indicated in the most recent version of Recommendation ITU-R M.585, some maritime identification digits are reserved for maritime devices and do not correspond either to an administration or to a geographical area.
+(WRC-15)

 Reasons: Recommendation ITU-R M.585 is not considered to be incorporated by reference.
 It is proposed to modify the linking language to clarify its status of reference in accordance with Annex 2 to Resolution 27.